 Today, many brands selling CBD products are in business purely to turn a profit.
 It is less common to find CBD brands with a purpose of supporting the greater good.
 Now more than ever, we are recognizing the ill effects of media and commerce on the wellness of all people and the planet.
 Take a look at where you are spending your money.
 Know that when you make a purchase, you are voting with your dollars to perpetuate the impact fostered by that business.
 Finding companies that are B Corporation Certified is a good way to support brands that are doing everything they can to support social and environmental wellness.
 In the entire world, there are only 10 Certified B Corporations that sell CBD products.
 Humanist Beauty happens to be one of them.

 At the end of the day, science, research, and formulas only take us so far.
 It’s important to be informed and feel good about the products you are using in your daily life.
 Uncover the love behind the scenes to feel the connection with the intent behind the products you use and the humans who make those products for you.

 Take the time to read the About Us page on our website.

 Look beyond the product, and connect with the philosophy.

-We hope you’ll be inspired by the intention behind the Humanist Beauty brand.
+We hope you’ll be inspired by both the benefits of CBD for skin and the intention behind the Humanist Beauty brand.

 We’re not just about selling CBD skincare, we are actually people loving the earth, cherishing the environment, exploring true self, and exposing the natural beauty that is all of our Humanity.
 Enjoy.